YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 Launch Daemon: Adversaries install a new launch daemon execute at startup.

-Single sign-on (SSO):  login once and access services without re-entering authentication factors
+Single sign-on (SSO):
+- login once and access services without re-entering authentication factors
+- disadvantage: a single point of failure for authentication.

+SESAME: used for single sign-on.

 SOA: Service-oriented architecture.  can be accessed remotely